elclavijero/moory/README.md

 ab_star.accepts?(string: "bbc", in_state: '1')
 ```

-Well this one will be uncermenoiously rejected with a runtime error (unless you are using version 0.1.0, where I forgot to handle bad input, sorry!)
+Well this one will be unceremoniously rejected with a runtime error (unless you are using version 0.1.0, where I forgot to handle bad input, sorry!)

 ### Before you go...